Deep, wide, or infected cuts are more likely to leave scars, while clean, shallow wounds often heal with little to no visible marking.

 Early action is crucial once you sustain a cut:

-If you suspect your wound might scar due to depth or location, seek medical advice quickly rather than waiting for complications like infection or delayed closure—which increase chances dramatically.
-Applying silicone sheets after initial closure also reduces hypertrophic scar formation when used consistently over weeks/months post-healing phase.
+If you suspect your wound might scar due to depth or location, seek medical advice quickly rather than waiting for complications like infection or delayed closure—which can increase the chances dramatically.
+Silicone sheets or gels may also help reduce the risk of raised scars after the wound has closed, especially in people prone to thicker scarring.

 Key Takeaways: How To Tell if a Cut Will Scar